You Make Me Feel (Mighty Real): Jimmy Somerville version

-British singer Jimmy Somerville, formerly of the bands Bronski Beat and Communards, released a cover of "You Make Me Feel (Mighty Real)" in 1989.
-His version of the song was produced by Stephen Hague and also received substantial club play, peaking at number five on the UK Singles Chart in January 1990.
+British singer Jimmy Somerville, formerly of the bands Bronski Beat and Communards, released a cover of "You Make Me Feel (Mighty Real)" on 1 January 1990.
+His version of the song was produced by Stephen Hague and also received substantial club play, peaking at number five on the UK Singles Chart on 13 January.
 To date, this is the highest-charting version of the song in the UK.
 Somerville's cover of this song appears on his first solo album, Read My Lips (1989).
 Steve McLean directed the song's accompanying music video.

 Background

 Somerville told in a 1990 interview with Billboard magazine, that the track "was originally released during a period of time when the gay community was successful in creating positive visibility."
 He noted further, "And then AIDS created a political backlash.
 I wanted to bring this song forward as a means of picking up these pieces of history and contributing to bringing out a positive image of gay men."
 Having already covered two other '70s classics; "Don't Leave Me This Way" and "Never Can Say Goodbye", Somerville said he was trying to "reclaim what originally belonged to the gay community."
 He added, "During the '70s, we had all of these gay men expressing their emotions by writing music, and then using women vocalists as a front.
 We can now front these songs ourselves.
 It's an important thing to do.
 The problem is that so few people are willing to jeopardize record sales in order to be the honest and true people they really are."